ajfisher/robotnik-workshop/slides/slides.md

 Notes:

-We think there's a huge opportunity to bring web tech and hardware together because the web is the natural interface for many applications of smart tech.
+We think there's a huge opportunity to bring web tech and hardware together because the web is the natural interface that is accessible on pretty much any networked device that has a screen and has none of the friction of downloaded apps.
+So you can get up and running very quickly, right from the browser, which you're going to see shortly.

 ---